Joaquin Murrieta: Controversy over his life

+Artists depiction of Murrieta by Thomas Armstrong.
+(Note: The artist's depiction of Murrieta was disputed by historian John Boessenecker, who notes the image depicts a man in his mid-30s rather than early-twenties.)

 Controversy surrounds the figure of Joaquin Murrieta—who he was, what he did, and many of his life's events.
 Historian Susan Lee Johnson says:

 "So many tales have grown up around Murrieta that it is hard to disentangle the fabulous from the factual.
 There seems to be a consensus that Anglos drove him from a rich mining claim, and that, in rapid succession, his wife was raped, his half-brother lynched, and Murrieta himself horse-whipped.
 He may have worked as a monte dealer for a time; then, according to whichever version one accepts, he became either a horse trader and occasional horse thief, or a bandit."

 John Rollin Ridge, grandson of Cherokee leader Major Ridge, wrote a dime novel about Murrieta.
 This fictional account contributed to his legend, especially as it was translated into various European languages.
 A portion of Ridge's novel was reprinted in 1858 in the California Police Gazette.
 This story was picked up and subsequently translated into French.
 The French version was translated into Spanish by Roberto Hyenne, who took Ridge's original story and changed every "Mexican" reference to "Chilean".
 Given the strong presence of Chileans and their visibility, in California the term "Chilean" garnered a wider meaning often including any Spanish-speaking non-European nationality and usually associated with a "bronze-coloured" skin tone.

 Early 20th-century writer Johnston McCulley was said to have based his character Don Diego de la Vega—better known as Zorro in his 1919 novel of that name—on Ridge's 1854 novel about Murrieta.